GiacomoBoldrini/LittleKerasIntro/README.md

 # LittleKerasIntro
-Some basic info and lines to learn the basics of eras
+Some basic info and lines to learn the basics of Keras